 These often do not have much to do with reality.
 Many customers are shocked.
 Even with bigger progressive lenses and perfect manufacturing, the usable areas are simply narrower than you would expect.
 Attached are pictures from Essilor with an Add value of + 2.00dpt.
 The picture shows an absolute high-end progressive lens on the right and you can see the dark blue areas.
 They stand for perfectly clear vision.
 As soon the color turns green you will experience a slight blur.
 The red and green colors show you the parts of the lenses where it gets really blurry.

 If the addition is 2.25 or 2.50 D, the areas of reading will be narrower for you compared to the figure.
 The question is now.
 Is it possible for you to see as sharp as with Add 2.25dpt compared to an add of 2.00?
 Does the progressive lens have to be so powerful in this area?
 Our experience shows: in many cases no. Often wearers of progressive glasses also enjoy relaxed and sharp reading with a slightly weaker reading power.

 There is even a big advantage with slightly less reading power.
 The advantage is the near range is less severely restricted.
-You have little more space to look sharp in close range in the left and the right.
+You have a little more space to look sharp in close range on the left and the right.
 However, this, of course, costs more time during the measurement.

 How to Put Progressive Lenses in Front of Your Eyes so You Can Read Perfectly